What do I need to get my driver’s license?

 Your date of birth is consistent across all documents

-If you notice any errors or inconsistencies, talk to your campus advisor about how to get these fixed before you apply for a US driver’s license.
+If you notice any errors or inconsistencies, talk to your campus advisor about how to get these fixed before you apply for a driver’s license.
 Inconsistent information can cause delays in your application.
-Verifying that all of the information is correct before you apply can save you time.
+Verifying that all the information is correct before you apply can save you time.

 Go to the Nearest DMV